FloeDesignTechnologies/passport-http-jwt-bearer/README.md

 Bearer tokens are typically used protect API endpoints, and are often issued using OAuth 2.0.

-JSON Web Toke (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JavaScript Object Notation (JSON) object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption